solvcon/solvcon/doc/source/bulk/theory.rst

     -v_3^2 + \frac{K}{\rho} & 0 & 0 & 2v_3
   \end{array}\right)

-The Jacobian matrices in Eq. :eq:`bulk.jaco.ncsvar` can be spelled out with the expressions in Eqs. :eq:`bulk.noncstrans`, :eq:`bulk.cstrans`, and :eq:`bulk.jaco.ovar`
+The Jacobian matrices in :eq:`jaco.ncsvar` can be spelled out with the expressions in :eq:`noncstrans`, :eq:`cstrans`, and :eq:`jaco.ovar`

 .. math::
-  :label: bulk.jaco.ncsvar.out
+  :label: jaco.ncsvar.out

   \tilde{\mathrm{A}}^{(1)} = \left(\begin{array}{cccc}
     v_1 & \rho & 0 & 0 \\